-- 231. The Secretariat provides support in mobilizing financial and technical resources for World Heritage conservation.
+- 229. States Parties and others who anticipate making contributions towards these campaigns or other UNESCO projects for World Heritage properties are encouraged to make their contributions through the World Heritage Fund. - 230.
+States Parties are encouraged to promote the establishment of national, Article 17 of the World public and private foundations or associations aimed at raising funds to support World Heritage conservation efforts. - 231.
+The Secretariat provides support in mobilizing financial and technical resources for World Heritage conservation.
 To this end, the Secretariat develops partnerships with public and private institutions in conformity with the Decisions and the Guidelines issued by the World Heritage Committee and UNESCO regulations. - 232.
 The Secretariat should refer to the "Directives concerning UNESCO's co-operation with private extra-budgetary funding sources" and "Guidelines for mobilizing private funds and criteria for selecting potential partners" to govern external fund-raising in favour of the World Heritage Fund.
 These documents are available at the following Web address: http://whc.unesco.org/en/privatefunds

-"Directives concerning UNESCO's co-operation with private extra-budgetary funding sources" (Annex to the Decision 149 EX/Dec.
-7.5) "Guidelines and mobilizing private funds and criteria for selecting potential partners" (Annex to the Decision 156 EX/Dec.
-9.4)
+"Directives concerning UNESCO's co-operation with private extrabudgetary funding sources" (Annex to the Decision 149 EX/Dec.7.5)

+"Guidelines for mobilizing private funds and criteria for selecting potential partners" (Annex to the Decision 156 EX/Dec.9.4)